telemetryjet/telemetryjet-docs/content/cli/guides/installation/_index.md

     title: "Installation"
 ---

 The TelemetryJet CLI is available on a variety of Linux platforms, macOS and Windows 10.
-The CLI is distributed using platform-specific methods; see the table below for individual platform instructions.
+The CLI is distributed using platform-specific methods; see the platform-specific pages for individual instructions.

 The CLI binaries are also available as static files for manual installation.